 Most of Iowa is considered to be good farmland, currently, Iowa is in the first place in the entire country when it comes to corn and soybean production.
 You will also find plenty of farms growing rye, wheat, and oats.
 As you can see you have plenty of options when it comes to crops, on top of that you will also have no problem watering them as Iowa gets plenty of rainfall every year.

-Freshwater availability in Iowa
+Freshwater Availability In Iowa

-Iowa has plenty of rivers and lakes so finding freshwater will not be a problem, groundwater is fairly accessible and harvesting rainwater is also legal.
+Iowa has plenty of rivers and lakes so finding fresh water will not be a problem, groundwater is fairly accessible, and harvesting rainwater is also legal.
 The one thing that you should keep in mind when it comes to groundwater is that in some areas where there are pig farms located the groundwater might be contaminated with fecal matter and other dangerous bacteria and parasites.
 Most people would think that if the land is on a higher elevation then the groundwater should be fine, the truth is that the groundwater is more or less on the same level for both hills and flat land.
 If you want to take a look at one of the neighboring states then check out my recent article Off grid living in Wisconsin ( America’s Dairyland ).

 The wildlife in Iowa is typical for the local region, deer, rabbits, raccoons, skunks, badgers, and so on.
-Although one of the most destructive animals are wild hogs, these are either pigs that escaped from pig farms or wild pigs.
+Although one of the most destructive animals is wild hogs, these are either pigs that escaped from pig farms or wild pigs.
 Usually, they travel in big groups and cause a lot of destruction, especially in cornfields, in addition to this they are also very dangerous.
 It only takes around 3-4 weeks for a normal pig to turn into a wild one, their tusks get bigger, their fur also gets darker and thicker and they become very aggressive and territorial.

 - Solar power: Setting up a solar power system is one of the cheapest ways to generate power.
 In addition to the 30% federal tax cut which all states have, Iowa also offers a personal tax credit of 50% from the federal tax credit, basically, you will get the solar power system 45% cheaper.